manasavesala/Portfolio-React/README.md

 * _If you click on Home it takes to Home page._
 * _If you click on contact it takes to contact page._
 * _If you click on projects it takes to projects page and shows all the projects._
-* _If you click on add new project, it takes to a page consinst of form to add new project and after submit you can see that prohect in the projects page_
+* _If you click on add new project, it takes to a page consinst of form to add new project and after submit you can see that newly added project in the projects page list._
 * _you can like a project if you like it._

 ## Setup/Installation Requirements